Policies and Procedures

 Weekly: Students will receive weekly recognition from teachers, receiving rewards within the classroom plan.
 During weekly morning meetings, administrators will pull Star Bucks for rewards and prizes.

-Quarterly: Students will have the opportunity to participate in a quarterly PBIS event.
+Quarterly: Students will have the opportunity to participate in a quarterly LIM/PBIS event.

-Yearly: Students will have the opportunity to participate in an end-of-year PBIS event.
+Yearly: Students will have the opportunity to participate in an end-of-year LIM/PBIS event.

 DISCIPLINE CONSEQUENCES

-Students with minor infractions will be issued a white slip.
-The purpose of the white slip is to communicate with parents regarding student behavior.
-After three consecutive white slips, the teacher will contact the parent for a conference to support a plan for improvement in the student’s behavior.
-After the fifth white slip, a major behavior referral will be issued.
+Students with minor infractions will be issued a minor referral/white slips.
+The purpose of the minor referral is to communicate with parents regarding student behavior.
+Parents are to sign and return minor referrals.
+If referrals are not returned signed, the office will notify parents.
+After three consecutive minor referrals, the teacher will contact the parent for a conference to support a plan for improvement in the student’s behavior.
+After the fifth white slip, a major behavior referral/office referral will be issued.

 IN SCHOOL SUPPORT